mr-myself/database-tokuron/README.md

 # Theme
-This is a sample code for scraping to build a database up.
+This is a sample code to build a job offers database up.
 Don't do scraping too much!
+The main code is written in Ruby.

 ## Build a docker env